Some scientists say that a dog’s sense of smell is 1,000,000 times better than humans.

 (In fact, a dog’s sense of smell is so strong that it can detect certain types of cancer.)

-You’ll already recognize that dogs love to smell by:
+You’ll already recognize that dogs love to smell by the way they:

-- The way they always have their nose to the ground when exploring a new place
+- Always have their nose to the ground when exploring a new place

 Not only that, but another benefit of K9 nose work is that it builds confidence.
 Shy, timid or afraid dogs can learn to trust their own abilities.
 They’ll learn to trust and follow their nose–and see that when they do, there’s a treat at the end!

-5 scent games to play with your dog
+5 fun scent games to play with your Spaniel

 Scent-based games are some of the best indoor activities for dogs.
 Not only does it keep them from destroying your house through boredom, but you’re catering to their natural urge to sniff.